mahavedalla/mahavedalla/docs/questions/anatta/what-is-the-sense-of-self,-i.e.,-is-it-a-perception,-formation,-or-feeling.md

-# What is the sense of self, i.e., is it a perception, formation, or feeling?
+Question: What is the sense of self, i.e., is it a perception, formation, or feeling?
 Category: Atta
 Sutta References: -
 Tags: Khanda